jpartlow/kvm_automation_tooling/REFERENCE.md

 test suite from a runner VM against a set of subject test vms.

-This plan assumes that something has already installed the version of openvox-agent, openv-server and openvoxdb we want to test on the agent VMs.
+This plan assumes that something has already installed the version of openvox-agent, openvox-server and openvoxdb we want to test on the agent VMs.
 It does not use beaker-puppet installation utilities, since they can't handle packages outside of the default Perforce package names and repositories.

 #### Parameters